-Inspection at the wholesale level is important for uniform quality of the seed used by farmers and consumers alike to plant their crops, lawns and gardens.
-These inspections benefit wholesale seed dealers because it allows the ADA to find problems before the lots are distributed statewide.
+Throughout the year, ADAI inspectors routinely visit farm supply stores, plant nurseries, hardware stores, and other outlets where seed are sold to collect samples for testing.
+Testing at the wholesale level is important for uniform quality of the seed used by farmers and consumers alike to plant their crops, lawns, and gardens.
+These routine tests benefit wholesale seed dealers because it allows the ADAI to find problems before the lots are distributed statewide.

-Categories of seed samples tested include certified, service and official.
-Certified seed samples are those submitted by certified growers under programs of the Alabama Crop Improvement Association.
-Service samples may be submitted by farmers for testing.
-Official samples are collected by inspectors to check for violations of state law.
-The ADA may impose a "stop sale" order on seed that are in gross violation of the law.
+Categories of seed samples tested include certified, unofficial, and official.
+Certified seed samples (includes certified, registered, and foundation seeds) are those submitted by certified growers under programs of the Southern Seed Certification Association (SSCA).
+Unofficial samples are those submitted by farmers for testing.
+Official samples are collected by inspectors to check for violations of the state seed law.
+ADAI may impose a "stop sale" order on seed that are in gross violation of the law.

 Seed samples are tested for purity to determine the amount of pure seed, other crop seed, weed seed, noxious weed count, and inert matter that are present in the sample.
 Seed also are tested for total germination to determine the normal viable seedlings and the hard or dormant seeds (if any).

 In the 2017 fiscal year, we received 4,173 samples.
 3,469 were official samples and 704 were unofficial/farmer’s samples.
 Purity, germination, noxious, tetrazolium, endophyte, soybean peroxidase, and herbicide tolerance tests were some of the 14,216 tests conducted on samples of seeds received within the laboratory.
 Approximately 18% of the seed lots tested were involved in interstate shipments.
 407 violations were issued on lots of seeds resulting in stop-sales either permanently or pending tag relabeling.